“Without thee what is all the morning’s wealth?

 HORSES FOR COURSES

 - Desert / Rocky Terrain: If you are hiking for an extended period in a desert or a particularly rocky environment, consider going with a closed cell foam mat.
 Punctures are common and those repair kits they give you don’t always do the trick.
 If a foam model doesn’t provide you with sufficient comfort, consider combining a thin foam mat with a torso length inflatable mat.
 This combination safeguards against punctures, whilst also providing extra insulation from the ground.
 The downside, of course, is a little extraweight.

 - Freezing temps / Insulation: If hiking in extremely cold conditions, no matter what type of sleeper you are, the key is insulation (see R-Value below).
 You may have a super warm sleeping bag, but if you don’t have sufficient insulation from the ground you are going to be cold.
 In such circumstances I will often “double up”, carrying both a closed cell foam mat and a lightweight inflatable .

 - R-Value measures a mat’s resistance to heat flow.
 The higher the R-Value, the more insulation the sleeping mat will provide.
 In sub-zero temperatures most people (varies according to the individual) require an R-Value of 4 or more in order to feel comfortable.
 In milder conditions, sleeping mats with R-Values of 2 to 3 generally suffice for most hikers.

-- 3/4 Length Mats: Over the years I have gone back and forward between closed cell foam and inflatable.
+- 3/4 Length Mats: Over the years I have gone back and forth between closed cell foam and inflatable models.
 The one constant in my sleeping system, however, is that I always use mats that are no more than 3/4 length.
 I sleep with my feet on top of my pack.
 In addition to saving on weight and volume, such a system in which the feet are elevated, has the added benefit of reducing swelling in the lower extremities after a long day on the trail.